Scanpath Prediction in Panoramic Videos via Expected Code Length Minimization: Experiments

 \section{Experiments}

 In this section, we first describe the panoramic video datasets used as evaluation benchmarks, followed by the experimental setups.
 We then compare our method with existing panoramic scanpath predictors in terms of prediction accuracy, perceptual realism, and generalization on unseen datasets.
-We last conduct comprehensive ablation studies to single out the contributions of the proposed method.
-The trained models and the accompanying code will be made available at \url{https://github.com/limuhit/panoramic_video_scanpath}.
+We last conduct comprehensive ablation studies to justify the design choices of the proposed method.
+The trained models and accompanying code are available at \url{https://github.com/limuhit/panoramic_video_scanpath}.